Did you know you can use your Flexible Spending Account (FSA) or Health Savings Account (HSA) for nutrition eligible expenses?

 Nutritionists are experts in food and nutrition.
 They help their clients set up meal plans and choose the right foods to eat, and provide advice on the health effects of certain foods.

-Women who are pregnant can buy prenatal vitamins as an eligible expense, since these are considered over-the-counter items.
+Women who are pregnant can buy prenatal vitamins as an eligible expense.
 You do not need an LMN or prescription for reimbursement.

 The cost difference between regular formula and alternative formulas for babies with special medical conditions could be an eligible expense.
-To qualify, you may need a LMN to submit to your benefits administrator.
+To qualify, you may need an LMN to submit to your benefits administrator.

 These are just some of the nutrition-related items and medications that could qualify as a eligible expense.
 Be sure to check with your plan administrator and always keep your receipts.